 Marcus Müller (TU Darmstadt)

-Lecture: Natural Meaning and Artifical Intelligence.
+Lecture: Natural Meaning and Artificial Intelligence.
 A View from Corpus Linguistics

 16.30 – 18.00 Workshop